-The Center provides technical information services to municipalities as requested using university staff, Center's Co-Directors and through its web page, www.uprm.edu/prt2.
-The information provided is in terms of advice, guidance, or referral to published materials, new video releases associated with safety, drainage, pavement maintenance, traffic congestion, environmental issues associated to transportation and other relevant areas associated to the built transportation infrastructure in Puerto Rico and the US Virgin Islands.
-Telephone, letter and electronic mail (e-mail) will also be used to handle any request.
-In certain cases, the requests could be used to develop a seminar topic of interest to other officials from the municipalities.
+The T2 Center provides technical assistance and information services to municipalities as requested using university staff, Center Director and through its web page, www.uprm.edu/prt2.
+The information provided is in terms of advice, guidance, or referral to published materials, new video and CDs associated highway safety, drainage, pavement traffic maintenance, congestion, roundabouts, environmental issues associated with surface transportation and other pertinent areas associated with the built transportation infrastructure in Puerto Rico.
+Letters, electronic mails and personal contact are also used to handle individual request.
+Many of these requests have been used to develop a seminar topic of interest to transportation officials from the municipalities and DTPW.